On AmaWaterways: Discovering The Art Of Barrel-Making In Burgundy

 The Afterlife Of A Barrel: Portugal, Scotland & Beyond

 What happens after the wine is bottled?
-Most French barrels are exported, especially to North America, where California vineyards are major buyers.
+Most French barrels are exported, especially to North America, where California vintners are major buyers.

 Used French barrels are rarely discarded.
 Instead, they travel: